UMCP-TASA/website/content/bios/stephan-loh.md

 I'll be your 朋友

 Colored ambiance\
-Bike and budding plant lover\
+Biking and climbing lover\
-Haikus are so fun
+Haikus are the best